Claude Code logo

 • Terminal, IDE, desktop, and browser availability let builders choose how hands-on each task needs to be.

-• Plan mode, worktrees, background sessions, and large-context model options are useful once tasks stop fitting in a small prompt.
+• Plan mode, worktrees, background sessions, fallback models, and large-context model options are useful once tasks stop fitting in a small prompt.

 Extensible workflows and controls